 REAL LIVES: THE ART OF LIVING WITH DEMENTIA FEATURES STRIKING ARTWORK BY DEMENTIA NI MEMBERS

-Real Lives: The Art Of Living With Dementia, which explores what it is really like living with dementia and challenges widespread stigma about the condition, has been travelling around the country since its launch in March 2023.
+Real Lives: The Art Of Living With Dementia, which explores what it is really like living with dementia and challenges widespread stigma about the condition, will be hosted at Ards Arts Centre until Saturday 24th February 2024.

 There are over 20,000 people living with dementia across Northern Ireland and this number is projected to rise to 60,000 by 2050*, due in part to our ageing population.

 Years of stigma and misunderstanding have led to common misconceptions about what it means to live with dementia.
 In fact, dementia has been reported as the condition people fear the most, with over half (56%) of people putting off seeking a diagnosis for up to a year or more**.

 Our exhibition sets out to challenge these misconceptions, transforming how people view the condition and starting conversations through the medium of art.
 It shares a message of hope that many people with dementia are still able to enjoy life in the same way as before their diagnosis and live well with dementia.

 The patchwork quilts on display were created during an online project hosted by Dementia NI and the Arts Council of Northern Ireland, to help local people with dementia stay active during lockdown.
 Working with Arts Council art tutors, our members were encouraged to make their own heirloom quilts which tell the story of their lives.

 It includes a quilt created by Dementia NI member Allison Batchelor, from Dundonald, County Down.
 Through her poignant and well-crafted work of art, Allison shares what is still important in her life despite her diagnosis.